-Health and care continues to be another significant area of curriculum development with further development of our Nursing programmes, both in FE and HE.
-We were particularly pleased to gain NMC approval to become the first college in the country to be able to deliver nursing degrees through our University Centre for Somerset (UCS).
-During 2021/22 we secured £2m of funding from the Office for Students (OfS).
-This funding has supported further expansion of facilities across the UCS faculty of Health and Wellbeing, including new nursing wards to support our curriculum ambitions.
+Health and care continues to be a significant area of provision with further development of our Nursing programmes, both in FE and HE.
+We have continued to benefit from National Midwifery Council approval to become the first college in the country to be able to deliver Nursing degrees.
+This has allowed us to widen programmes to include apprentice and undergraduate routes, which has secured growth, and provided a response in partnership with Somerset NHS Trust to a significant workforce challenge in Somerset.
+To date the College has heavily invested in the expansion of facilities across the UCS faculty of Health and Wellbeing, including new nursing wards to support our curriculum ambitions.